Kansas unanimous No. 1 in Top 25; Baylor down 2 spots to 4th - WHIZ News

 Reigning national champion Virginia returned to the poll at No. 22 after knocking off Virginia Tech and Duke.

-Illinois moved in at No. 23 following wins over Indiana and Ohio State.
+Illinois moved in at No. 23 following wins over Indiana and Northwestern.

 No. 24 Wisconsin is ranked for the first time this season after victories against No. 25 Michigan and Minnesota.